MaikoID/pomotron/README.md

 ## TODO

-- Update the dorkbox Notify when the bug with empty windows has been fixed.
+- Update the dorkbox Notify when the empty windows bug has been fixed.
 - improve the jar generation with https://maven.apache.org/plugins/maven-shade-plugin/
+- Create its own ppa, .rpm, and .exe
+- Test in Windows and Fedora.